nhussain2/zindagi/README.md

 Check out the [Wiki](https://github.com/nhussain2/zindagi/wiki) for more info, context and translations

 ### App Updates:
-Every week (Monday) of the project, summary of updates/commits will be posted with screenshots for further detail.
+Summary of updates/commits will be posted with screenshots for further detail.

 <details>
   <summary> Updates </summary>